 Basically this panzanella is the summer jam. (<– Not to be confused with a Katy Perry summer jam.
 This jam you don’t need to feel self-shame about enjoying)

 The warm, grilled and cool, refreshing components of this salad together are outrageously delicious.
 Basically, you should make this salad.
 Preferably today.
 And eat it on repeat for all the remaining days of summer.
 Your pie hole will thank you.

-But, all of this summer panzanella deliciousness, which begs to be eaten al fresco style (preferably under a mesh umbrella, because mosquitos) needs, nay requires, a fabulous wine to sip (or gulp.
+All of this summer panzanella deliciousness, which begs to be eaten al fresco style (preferably under a mesh umbrella, because mosquitos) needs, nay requires, a fabulous crisp white wine to sip (or gulp.
 I don’t judge).
+Oh, summer perfection!

 - You want to use a crusty, artisan bread, such as a boule or ciabatta.
 You need a bread with a bit of substance so it holds up and doesn’t get soggy.
 And, panzanella is even better if you use day old bread.

 - You can grill the peach wedges if that makes your skirt fly up.
 Simply brush the wedges with a bit of oil and season lightly with salt and pepper.
 Place them on the grill, cut side down, and cook until just charred but still firm, about 2-3 minutes per side.

 - If you like your dressing on the sweet side, increase the amount of honey a ½ tablespoon at a time until desired sweetness is achieved.
 The basil balsamic vinaigrette can be made a day in advance and stored, covered, in the refrigerator.
 You will need to give it a good few shakes to re-emulsify before serving.

 I know you want to get on board with this Grilled Halloumi Peach Panzanella with Prosciutto (Whew.
 Say that five times fast).
 So DO this.
 It will make your taste buds happy.
 And don’t forget the Casal Garcia wine! <–No one has time for a party foul!